micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-Watch therefore [give strict attention and be cautious and active], for you know neither the day nor the hour _when the Son of Man will come_.
+Watch therefore [give strict attention and be cautious and active], for you know neither the day nor the hour when the Son of Man will come.